CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 > * [ARO Documentation - Triggering builds](https://docs.openshift.com/aro/4/builds/triggering-builds-build-hooks.html)

 ## Task 7: Create Network Policy

+In this task, you will switch to the Cluster Console and create a network policy.

 Now that you have the application working, it is time to apply some security hardening.
 You'll use [network policies](https://docs.openshift.com/aro/4/networking/network_policy/about-network-policy.html) to restrict communication to the `rating-api`.